 For more information about the program visit the Alexandria Community Police Academy website.

-Held virtually on Wednesdays for six weeks this is an opportunity to become an Eco-City Ambassador, take actions to make our City more sustainable, learn about environmental challenges, and contribute to daily sustainable practices to reach the adopted 2019 goals of the City.
-Special tours may be included.
+Held in-person (subject to change) on Wednesdays for six weeks beginning Wednesday, October 16 from 6:30 to 9 p.m.
+This is an opportunity to become an Eco-City Ambassador, take actions to make our City more sustainable, learn about environmental challenges, and contribute to daily sustainable practices to reach the adopted 2019 goals of the City.
+CDC, State and City health guidelines will followed.

 For more information and application, visit the Eco-City website.

 For more information visit seniorservicesalex.org

-The spring session has been postponed.
+The fall 2021 session has been postponed.
 The informative four-week experience held on Saturday mornings explores the role of the Sheriff's Office in Alexandria's criminal justice system.
 Learn about your Sheriff's Office by touring the jail, going behind the scene at the courthouse, and meeting with deputies responsible for the care and custody of nearly 400 inmates every day.
 Also discover how the Sheriff's Office enhances public safety through a variety of specialized services and outreach programs.
 Visit Alexandria Community Sheriff's Academy.

 For reasonable disability accommodation, contact firstname.lastname@example.org or 703.746.4317, Virginia Relay 711.